eClass and Canvas Support

 • For Classic Quiz, you can copy the URL from the browser address bar. e.g. https://canvas.ualberta.ca/courses/292/quizzes/5645

-4. Add an item to a module, filter by External Tool, and add Smart Exam Monitor V1.
+4. To set up the SEM session, add an item to a module, filter by External Tool, and add Smart Exam Monitor V2.

 Select external tool from dropdown